 Should you use Google Fi?

 Google Fi works well and has a great app — but how does it compare to the value offered by other networks?
-Despite the strength of three carriers, Google’s coverage map is smaller than Verizon’s, particularly in more rural areas.
+Despite the strength of three carriers, Google’s coverage map is smaller than Verizon’s, particularly in more rural areas, though Google Fi benefits from T-Mobile's extensive 5G network, which is larger than any other carrier's.

 Google Fi is by no means the cheapest carrier out there.
 If you eat up a lot of data, Google’s service can get quite expensive fast.
-Discounts on multiple lines are also modest compared with other prepaid carriers like Boost and Metro by T-Mobile, and unless you opt for the unlimited plan, everyone draws from the same pool of data on Google Fi.
+Discounts on multiple lines are also modest compared to what you can get elsewhere.

-Still, Google Fi offers a premium user experience, thanks to a competitive network map, great coverage for travelers, useful perks (for the devices that support them, at least) and software that is second to none.
+Still, Google Fi offers a premium user experience, thanks to T-Mobile's competitive network map, great coverage for travelers, optimized performance (for the devices that support them, at least) and software that is second to none.
 It’s the best mix of cost and convenience out there, with a simple pricing structure and properly designed app.
 And in wireless, those two things go very, very far.